bergloman/TsDashboard/README.md

 }
 ``````

-Here, epoch should be valid `Javascript` epoch
+Here, epoch should be valid `Javascript` epoch.

 ## Parameter types